Library

 • nb::Int64: number of events, ie the length of the result returned by the callback function

 • condition::Any: , (iter, state) -> NTuple{nb, T} callback function which, at each continuation state, returns a tuple.
-For example, to detect crossing 1.0 and -2.0, you can pass (iter, state) -> (getp(state)+2, getx(state)[1]-1)),.
+For example, to detect crossing at 1.0 and at -2.0, you can pass (iter, state) -> (getp(state)+2, getx(state)[1]-1)),.
 Note that the type T should match the one of the parameter specified by the ::Lens in continuation.

 • computeEigenElements::Bool: whether the event requires to compute eigen elements